LozziKit/microservice-discussions/README.md

 _**Using Docker for Windows**_: you will have to use the _Docker Quickstart Terminal_ for the _docker-compose_ up to work properly.

 _**Using it on linux or Mac OS**_: you will have to change the IP of the database from the code and recompile the whole project.
-You will have to modify the file located at _/swagger/spring-server/src/main/resources/application.properties_ so:
+You will have to modify the file located at _/swagger/spring-server/src/main/resources/application.properties_ like so:
 ### Before
 ```
 spring.datasource.url = jdbc:mysql://192.168.99.100:3306/microservice-discussions?useSSL=false